jlooney/pyconuk18-workshop-part2/README.md

-# pyconuk18-workshop-part1
+# pyconuk18-workshop-part2
 Material for my workshop at PyconUK 2018.

-Part 1 contains the basic project setup.
+Part 2 contains the django api setup